Sami Rohr Prize for Jewish Literature: History

 In 2006, the family of Jewish philanthropist Sami Rohr honored his lifelong love of Jewish learning and great books by establishing the Sami Rohr Prize for Jewish Literature on his 80th birthday.
 At its inception, the $100,000 prize was the largest literary prize in North America.
 The second place winner receives the Jewish Literature Choice Award of $25,000.

-The annual award, first awarded in 2007, alternates between honoring fiction and non-fiction and seeks to promote writings of Jewish interest, and to encourage the examination of Jewish values among emerging writers.
+The annual award, inaugurated in 2007, seeks to promote writings of Jewish interest and encourage the examination of Jewish values among emerging writers.
 Awardees are honored at an August ceremony at the National Library of Israel in Jerusalem.
-The award was administered by the Jewish Book Council, before being given in association with the National Library of Israel.
+The award was initially administered by the Jewish Book Council.

 In 2023, Israeli author Iddo Geffen won the prize, the first time it was awarded to the author of a Hebrew-language work and its translator, Daniella Zamir.
 The award to a translated work represented an effort to expand the reach of the prize to non-English works.